 Pregnancy: angiotensin II receptor antagonists including CoAprovel should not be initiated during pregnancy.
 Unless continued therapy with angiotensin II receptor antagonists is considered essential, patients planning pregnancy should be changed to alternative antihypertensive treatments which have an established safety profile for use in pregnancy.
-When pregnancy is diagnosed, treatment with angiotensin II receptor antagonists should be stopped immediately, and, if appropriate, alternative therapy should be started (see "Contraindications" and "Pregnancy and lactation").
+When pregnancy is diagnosed, treatment with angiotensin II receptor antagonists should be stopped immediately, and, if appropriate, alternative therapy should be started (see "Contraindications" and "Fertility, pregnancy and lactation").

-Acute Myopia and Secondary Acute Angle-Closure Glaucoma: sulfonamide drugs or sulfonamide derivative drugs can cause an idiosyncratic reaction, resulting in transient myopia and acute angle-closure glaucoma.
-While hydrochlorothiazide is a sulfonamide, only isolated cases of acute angle-closure glaucoma have been reported so far with hydrochlorothiazide.
+Choroidal effusion, Acute Myopia and Secondary Acute Angle-Closure Glaucoma: sulfonamide drugs or sulfonamide derivative drugs can cause an idiosyncratic reaction, resulting in choroidal effusion with visual field defect, transient myopia and acute angleclosure glaucoma.
+While hydrochlorothiazide is a sulfonamide, only isolated cases of acute angleclosure glaucoma have been reported so far with hydrochlorothiazide.
 Symptoms include acute onset of decreased visual acuity or ocular pain and typically occur within hours to weeks of drug initiation.
 Untreated acute angle-closure glaucoma can lead to permanent vision loss.
 The primary treatment is to discontinue drug intake as rapidly as possible.
 Prompt medical or surgical treatments may need to be considered if the intraocular pressure remains uncontrolled.
 Risk factors for developing acute angle-closure glaucoma may include a history of sulfonamide or penicillin allergy (see "Undesirable effects").

+Excipients:

-Lactose: Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+CoAprovel film-coated tablet contains lactose.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.